Mother and son outdoors in the sun cuddling

 What are child arrangements after divorce?

-Divorce can be hard on the whole family.
-Unfortunately, children are often hit the hardest as they can feel caught between two warring parents and uncertain about what the future holds for them.
+Divorce is hard on the whole family.
+Unfortunately, children are often hit the hardest as they can feel caught between two warring parents and are uncertain about what the future holds for them.

-Perhaps the first thing to say on the subject is that child arrangements after divorce shouldn't have to involve the courts or legal system at all.
-If both parties can come to a sensible arrangement about where the children will live once you are divorced, and what access and financial arrangements are necessary, then you can simply go on making joint parental decisions as informally as you did before the divorce.
+Perhaps the first thing to say on the subject is that child arrangements after divorce don't have to involve the courts or legal system.
+If both parties can come to a sensible arrangement about where the children will live once you're divorced, and what access and financial arrangements are necessary, then you can go on making joint parental decisions as informally as you did before the divorce.

-This will almost always be best for the children, particularly if you have referred to the welfare checklist used by the family court when agreeing child arrangements with your ex after a divorce.
-In the event that you can’t reach an amicable agreement between the two of you, this checklist is what the family court Judge will use when making a child arrangement order.
+This will almost always be best for the children, particularly if you've referred to the welfare checklist used by the family court when agreeing on child arrangements with your ex after a divorce.
+If you can’t reach an amicable agreement between the two of you, this checklist is what the family court judge will use when making a child arrangement order.

-How do you decide child arrangements after divorce?
+How do you decide child living arrangements after divorce?

-Obviously, there is a lot for you both to consider at a time like this, and especially if a child is over the age of nine or ten as their wishes should also be taken into account.
-This really is a time to set your own differences aside and look at things as much as possible from a child's viewpoint.
+Obviously, there's a lot for you both to consider, especially if a child is over the age of nine or 10, as their wishes should also be considered.
+This is a time to set your own differences aside and look at things from your child's viewpoint.

-Our family law experts recommend that divorcing couples take these 'big three' considerations into account when making child arrangements.
+Our family law experts and child arrangement order solicitors recommend that divorcing couples take these 'big three' considerations into account:

 • Where the child or children will mainly live